-The Ombudsman is committed to investigating matters that are serious and can undermine the relationship between councillors and the public they serve.
-The types of complaints investigated by the Ombudsman often include allegations of corruption, discrimination, bullying, misuse of power in public office and actions or behaviour that significantly and negatively impact on the reputation or function of the authority.
+We are committed to investigating matters that are serious and can undermine the relationship between councillors and the public they serve.
+The types of complaints investigated by us often include allegations of corruption, discrimination, bullying, misuse of power in public office and actions or behaviour that significantly and negatively impact on the reputation or function of the authority.

-During an investigation, the Ombudsman may issue an interim report (Section 72) prior to the conclusion of that investigation, if it appears from the evidence that the matter should be referred immediately to the President of the Adjudication Panel for Wales (“the APW”) for consideration.
-In doing so the Ombudsman may also recommend the suspension of that member from the authority to which they are appointed or co‑opted.
+During an investigation, we may issue an interim report (Section 72) prior to the conclusion of that investigation, if it appears from the evidence that the matter should be referred immediately to the President of the Adjudication Panel for Wales (“the APW”) for consideration.
+In doing so we may also recommend the suspension of that member from the authority to which they are appointed or co‑opted.

-Such action will usually only be taken where the Ombudsman is satisfied that:
+Such action will usually only be taken where we are satisfied that:

 it is in the public interest to suspend or partially suspend that member immediately from their authority or specific activities in their role as member.

-Where the Ombudsman produces an interim report copies of it will be shared with:
+Where we produce an interim report copies of it will be shared with:

-Any interim report issued by the Ombudsman will be considered by an interim case tribunal of the APW who will decide whether to suspend or partially suspend the member or co-opted member from the Council or a role within it.
+Any interim report issued by us will be considered by an interim case tribunal of the APW who will decide whether to suspend or partially suspend the member or co-opted member from the Council or a role within it.

-The Ombudsman may suspend his investigation pending the outcome of any interim tribunal.
+We may suspend our investigation pending the outcome of any interim tribunal.

 The maximum duration of any suspension or partial suspension is 6 months or if shorter to the end of the members term of office.
 Unlike case and appeal tribunals of the APW, an interim tribunal is not disciplinary.